The beginner’s guide to Maria Callas

 Greek soprano, Maria Callas, (born New York, 2 December 1923; died Paris, 16 September 1977) was one of the most iconic opera singers of the 20th century.

 She enjoyed unequalled artistic pre-eminence, musical instincts and intelligence; especially in the core 19th-century Italian opera (from Rossini to Puccini) in which she excelled.
-She possessed a natural authority on stage.
+Callas possessed a natural authority on stage.
 Her voice – at least for a decade in the 1950s – was impressive albeit individual in quality.
 Vocally, she was agile.
 She was able to deliver a wide range of vocal colours depending on the mood or type of music she was singing.

 The life of Maria Callas

-In this section, we’ll look at Callas’s upbringing during wartime Greece, her career highlights – including high-profile performances in both Europe and America, her incredible 1965 performance in the title role of Tosca – and her legacy and personal life off-stage.
+In this section, we’ll look at Maria Callas’s upbringing during wartime Greece, her career highlights – including high-profile performances in both Europe and America, and her incredible 1965 performance in the title role of Tosca – and her legacy and personal life off-stage.

 Early life and education